 What are the Causes of Ankle Ligament Injuries?

 Ankle ligament injuries may be caused by a sudden twist, fall, a blow to the joint or any abnormal movement.
 Use of inappropriate shoes during physical activity or any forceful movement over an uneven surface may also cause a ligament injury.
-It is one of the most common orthopedic injuries and can also be caused by walking down a slope.
+It is one of the most common orthopaedic injuries and can also be caused by walking down a slope.
 Previous ankle or foot injuries and congenitally weak ankles increase the propensity for an ankle sprain.

 What are the Symptoms of an Ankle Ligament Injury?